 The Ohio Artist Registry (OAR) is an exciting opportunity for artists to share their work, connect with the creative community, and establish an online presence—all on a free, virtual platform!
 The OAR encourages artists working in all art forms, throughout Ohio and beyond, to create a profile, which allows them to better promote themselves and their work.
 Being listed in the OAR provides artists with new opportunities to share their work with clients, galleries, patrons, and audiences.
-For more information, contact Kathy Signorino, artist programs director, at firstname.lastname@example.org or 614-728-6140.
+A listing in the OAR does not confer an endorsement, approval, or verification by the Ohio Arts Council.

 Lynn Cox was born in a small village in East-central Ohio Appalachian coal country.
 He began the serious study of Art at Kent State University with Arthur Limbach Jr. He then attended The Ohio State University where he earned a BFA.
 He studied painting with Robert King, Robert Mosokowitz, and John Torreano among others.
 He continued his education and growth–earning an MFA in painting from the University of Massachusetts, Amherst, where he studied with John Grillo, James Hendricks, George Wardlaw, and Walter Kamys.
 Lynn has been a laborer in brickyards and heavy highway construction, an installer of information retrieval systems for DOD, a carpenter’s helper, a database designer, a factory-certified Mercedes-Benz automotive technician and trainer, a freelance graphic designer, photographer, computer graphics consultant, and college teacher.
 He currently lives in Westerville, Ohio

 We know from research and evidence that human symbolic thought has existed for over 100,000 years.
 Images came before words.
 Symbolic thought enabled humans to move beyond the literal appearance of things and to imbue objects with transcendent meaning.
 My work is the residue of investigations into ideas about living; ritual, myth, spirit, and how images & symbols communicate realities beyond appearance.
 As an artist, my focus is to expand and clarify my visual vocabulary so that it can be shared with the world that I live in.
 Many times work starts without specifics, and I try to avoid inserting prejudice into thinking.
 I have learned through experience that if I fixate on some sort of result I will miss the opportunity to pursue the path revealed through working.
 This is a path of imagination, form, image, craftsmanship and intuition, with a singular coherent result.